Justann Crawford: 1996 Summer Olympics

-The 1996 Summer Olympics was held in Atlanta, USA.
+The 1996 Summer Olympics was held in Atlanta, US.
 Crawford won Round 1 with 12:3 points, but lost Round 2 because the referee stopped the contest, resulting in an automatic loss.

 End of career

 In 1998, Crawford was appointed team captain of the Australian national team for the Commonwealth Games.
 However, Crawford was defeated in a fight in West Samoa before the games, he was then called in for a neuropsychological test by the Institute of Sport following growing concerns over his mental health.
 The reports to the Institute described Crawford to be "losing his mind" and showed signs of worsening memory, this concerned his peers as well as the institute.
 Crawford claimed that nothing was wrong with him and that the only problem was that his septum was going across his nose which distorted his voice, yet he still agreed to take the test.
-Prior to the test, Crawford consumed alcohol with his girlfriend the night before he went to a training camp in Thailand, and failed the test since Crawford was hungover the next day.
+Prior to the test, Crawford consumed alcohol with his girlfriend, the night before he went to a training camp in Thailand, and failed the test since Crawford was hungover the next day.
 As a result, the Institute refused to let Crawford compete in boxing matches for failing the test.
 Crawford had a second attempt and showed improvements, but it was insufficient for him to return to the boxing ring.
 This put an end to his career as a boxer.

 Controversy

 Crawford's departure from the ring was considered controversial due to the lack of information on why Crawford was deemed unfit to compete in the Commonwealth Games despite being elected as team captain, while also being qualified to compete in the Commonwealth Games in the first place and the reason behind his sudden retirement from the boxing ring.
 It was concluded that the reason to his early retirement was an eye injury.
-However, Crawford spoke about the neuropsychological medical exam conducted on him in later years, revealing that the eye injury was not the only reason why he retired young.
+However, Crawford spoke about the neuropsychological medical exam conducted on him in later years, revealing that the eye injury was not the only reason that he retired young.